meroton/git-toprepo/README.md

 ## Git configuration

-A strong recommendation is to keep branch naming the same in all involved repositories.
+A strong recommendation is to keep the same branch names the same in all involved repositories.
+The fetch code will work with any branch names, but it quickly becomes very confusing which branch is which, and the regular git push syntax with the remote branch does not work well with different branches in different submodules.

 ### Gerrit Code Review

+The following steps are required to operate a git-toprepo emulated monorepo.

+* Create a toprepo: with the example name "my-only-toprepo".
 * Enable [`config.submitWholeTopic`] to allow [submitting changes across repositories by using topics].
 * Updating the project configuration, e.g. in